israelias/resume-ux/README.md

 1. _As a leader in the industry, I want to have a good understanding of who you are and what you are all about within a few seconds._

-    - Each of the seven excerpts of the owner's narrative  is curated to feature an assertive upheld value, existing independent of the others, contained in a headline "truism" to have a clear, equal resonance at each iteration.
-This ensures that the owner's narrative is showcased at every category.
-   -  The first passage was recently revised to include a short paragraph summary, and is now the only paragraph featured on mobile devices.
+    - Each of the seven excerpts of the owner's narrative  is curated to feature an assertive statement, each of which existing independent of the rest.
+These are rendered like journalistic headline "truisms" to have consistent resonance at each iteration.
+This ensures that the owner's "voice" is showcased at every category.
+The first passage was recently revised to include a short paragraph summary, and is now the only paragraph featured on mobile devices.
 This affords the user with the owner's "in-a-nutshell" pitch without distraction to its extended excerpts per section when on-the-go and viewing on mobile.

 2. _As a leader in the industry, I want to be led seamlessly through the site to arrive at valuable content with the minimum amount of clicks._

-   - The website features an interactive collapsible navigational 'stack' programmed to clearly present and quickly deliver content to and from the immediate vicinity of the very first touchpoint.
+   - The website features an interactive collapsible navigational 'stack' programmed to clearly present and quickly deliver content to and from the immediate vicinity of a user's very first touchpoint.
 The ubiquity of this feature is aimed at capturing an immediate shorthand with the user, playing to the impulses of his/her learnablility.
-   - Additionally, the cut-to-the-chase download-my-cv CTA makes this arrival the most valuable touchpoint for both user and owner.
+Additionally, the cut-to-the-chase "Download My CV" CTA upon landing makes the initial arrival to the site the most valuable touchpoint for both user and owner.

 3. _As a leader in the industry, I want to see evidence of your credibility and capability as a professional.
 I want to see what others have said about you or how they have reacted to you.
 I also want to locate sources of your credibility to see that they are legitimate and to have an idea of your influence on the industry._

-    - Every content type in every category of the CV is essentially and intentionally "over-cited" as the ambition is to let the many references and sources and data speak for itself, with links to every source,  embracing a manner of  "designed placeholding," with the most true content.
+    - Every content type in every category of the CV is essentially and intentionally "over-cited" as the ambition is to let the many references, sources and data speak for itself; capturing links to every source, embracing a manner of  "designed placeholding" for the most honest representation of content.
 The high-level paradigm is that activity is equal to content.
-For this reason, every corner of the website is "activity-centric", showcasing the owner's honest web footprint.
+For this reason, every corner of the website is "activity-centric" to uphold the owner's integrity, showcasing the owner's realistic web footprint.

 __Recruiter Visitor Goals__

 1. _As a Recruiter, I want to find information on your skills and projects ASAP._

-    - The website is designed to circulate across three main CTAs as one navigates from landing to finish.
-These three CTAs are: Download my CV, which is first, and appears twice more, 2) my LinkedIn and 3) my GitHub.
-There are two chapters dedicated solely to 1) the owner's areas of expertise and 2) the owner's proficiency with skills within such areas.
+    - The website is designed to circulate across three main CTAs as one navigates from the landing section to the end.
+These three CTAs are: Download my CV, which is first, and appears twice more, 2) owner's LinkedIn and 3) owner's GitHub.
+There are two chapters dedicated solely to 1) the owner's areas of expertise and 2) the owner's proficiency in skills within such areas.
 Additionally, the download button as a landing greeting is a calculated effort to establish and reinforce the visual language of the CTA container and its seven identical iterations.

 2. _As a Recruiter, I want to understand the easiest and most reliable method of saving and sharing your profile to my team._

-    - The website's per-section CTAs follows the rule of proximity, and are positioned so as to close every chapter and open the next.
-The website also features three sets of quick-link button groups, emerging at introduction, at side menu, and at the final connect section.
-These CTA button groups include the ability to save my contact info and CV,  la touchpoints for CTAs  section  on contact information and a message form.
+    - The website's per-section CTAs follow the rule of proximity, and are positioned so as to "close" every chapter and "open" the next.
+The website also features three sets of quick-link button groups, emerging at introduction, at side menu, and at the final "connect" section.
+These CTA button groups include the ability to save the owner's contact info and CV.

 3. _As a Recruiter, I want to find the best way to get in contact with you in case I want to connect._
-    - The website dedicates a whole section  on contact information and a message form, which is one of the seven main section in the collapsible "stack" that is designed so that a user never loses sight of a single one.
-The site's main feature is the navigational "stack" of sections, which, along with pointing a user to content, becomes the very container from which content emerges.
-The all-serving multi-purpose one-stop feature is designed to be accommodating to the user and showcase  an ethos of flexibility eagerness to "connect."
+    - The website dedicates a whole section  on contact information and a message form, which is one of the seven main section in the collapsible "stack" designed so that a user never loses sight of all available categories.
+The site's main feature is the navigational "stack" of sections, which, along with directing a user to content, becomes the very container from which content emerges.
+This all-serving multi-purpose feature is designed to be accommodating to the user and showcase an ethos of flexibility, and eagerness to "connect."

 __Collaborator Visitor Goals__